-Professor Geoff Laurent - Non-Executive Director PhD, FRCP (Hon), FRCPath, FMedSci (appointed 16 June 2016)

-Professor Geoff Laurent is an accomplished organisational leader, thought-leader, scientific editor, advisory board member, and award winning respiratory scientist with over 250 peer reviewed publications.
-Prof Laurent is currently an Emeritus Professor at the University of Western Australia (UWA), a Director of biotechnology company BARD1 LSL, and a Scientific Advisor and Consultant at Helmholtz Zentrum München.
-From 2012 until 2017, he was Director of the Institute for Respiratory Health and Director of the Centre for Cell Therapy and Regenerative Medicine at UWA.
+Professor Geoff Laurent - Non-Executive Director PhD, FRCP (Hon), FRCPath, FMedSci (Deceased 12 August 2018) Professor Geoff Laurent was an accomplished organisational leader, thought-leader, scientific editor, advisory board member, and award winning respiratory scientist with over 250 peer reviewed publications.
+Prof Laurent was an Emeritus Professor at the University of Western Australia (UWA), a Director of biotechnology company BARD1 LSL, and a Scientific Advisor and Consultant at Helmholtz Zentrum München.
+From 2012 until 2017, Geoff was Director of the Institute for Respiratory Health and Director of the Centre for Cell Therapy and Regenerative Medicine at UWA.
 Prior to this he was Director of the Centre for Respiratory Research, Vice-Dean of Enterprise, and Head of the Research Department of Internal Medicine at University College London.
-He is Editor-in-Chief of the International Journal of Biochemistry and Cell Biology, is a Past President of the British Association for Lung Research, has consulted to numerous biotechnology and pharmaceutical companies, and was a visiting scientist at Johnson and Johnson.
+He is Editor-in-Chief of the International Journal of Biochemistry and Cell Biology, was a Past President of the British Association for Lung Research, consulted to numerous biotechnology and pharmaceutical companies, and was a visiting scientist at Johnson and Johnson.
 Prof Laurent was elected a Fellow of the Academy of Medical Sciences, and received the European Respiratory Societies Presidential Award for his contribution to lung science.